BitCurator/bitcurator.github.io/legacy-blog-posts.md

 Potential topics to be addressed by submissions include, but are not limited to:

-Digital Data and Evidence Management: advanced digital evidence discovery, collection, management, storage and preservation Identification, authentication and collection of digital evidence Extraction and management of forensic data/metadata Identification and redaction of personally identifying information and other forms of sensitive information Post-acquisition handling of evidence and the preservation of data integrity and admissibility Evidence and digital memory preservation, curation and storage Architectures and processes (including network processes) that comply with forensic requirements Managing geographically, politically and/or jurisdictionally dispersed data artifacts Data, digital knowledge, and web mining systems for identification and authentication of relevant data Botnet forensics
+Digital Data and Evidence Management: advanced digital evidence discovery, collection, management, storage and preservation
+Identification, authentication and collection of digital evidence
+Extraction and management of forensic data/metadata
+Identification and redaction of personally identifying information and other forms of sensitive information
+Post-acquisition handling of evidence and the preservation of data integrity and admissibility
+Evidence and digital memory preservation, curation and storage
+Architectures and processes (including network processes) that comply with forensic requirements
+Managing geographically, politically and/or jurisdictionally dispersed data artifacts
+Data, digital knowledge, and web mining systems for identification and authentication of relevant data
+Botnet forensics

 Digital Evidence, Data Integrity and Analytics: advanced digital evidence and digitized data analysis, correlation, and presentation
-Advanced search, analysis, and presentation of digital evidence Cybercrime scenario analysis and reconstruction technologies Legal case construction and digital evidence support Cyber-crime strategy analysis and modeling
+Advanced search, analysis, and presentation of digital evidence
+Cybercrime scenario analysis and reconstruction technologies
+Legal case construction and digital evidence support
+Cyber-crime strategy analysis and modeling
 Combining digital and non-digital evidence
-Supporting both qualitative and statistical evidence Computational systems and computational forensic analysis Digital evidence in the face of encryption Forensic-support technologies: forensic-enabled and proactive monitoring/response
+Supporting both qualitative and statistical evidence
+Computational systems and computational forensic analysis
+Digital evidence in the face of encryption
+Forensic-support technologies: forensic-enabled and proactive monitoring/response

-Forensics of embedded or non-traditional devices (e.g. digicams, cell phones, SCADA, obsolete storage media) Forensic tool validation: methodologies and principles Legal and technical collaboration
+Forensics of embedded or non-traditional devices (e.g. digicams, cell phones, SCADA, obsolete storage media)
+Forensic tool validation: methodologies and principles
+Legal and technical collaboration
-Digital forensics surveillance technology and procedures “Honeypot” and other target systems for data collection and monitoring Quantitative attack impact assessment
+Digital forensics surveillance technology and procedures
+“Honeypot” and other target systems for data collection and monitoring
+Quantitative attack impact assessment
 Comprehensive fault analysis, including, but not limited to, DFE study of broad realistic system and digital knowledge failures, criminal and non-criminal, with comprehensive DFE (malicious/non-malicious) analysis in theory, methods, and practices.

-Forensic and digital data integrity issues for digital preservation and recovery, including Technological challenges
+Forensic and digital data integrity issues for digital preservation and recovery, including
+Technological challenges
 Legal and ethical challenges
 Economic challenges
 Institutional arrangements and workflows
 Political challenges and
 Cultural and professional challenges

 Scientific Principle-Based Digital Forensic Processes: systematic engineering processes supporting digital evidence management which are sound on scientific, technical and legal grounds
-Legal/technical aspects of admissibility and evidence tests Examination environments for digital data
+Legal/technical aspects of admissibility and evidence tests
+Examination environments for digital data
 Courtroom expert witness and case presentation
-Case studies illustrating privacy, legal and legislative issues Forensic tool validation: legal implications and issues Legal and privacy implications for digital and computational forensic analysis Handling increasing volumes of digital discovery
+Case studies illustrating privacy, legal and legislative issues
+Forensic tool validation: legal implications and issues
+Legal and privacy implications for digital and computational forensic analysis
+Handling increasing volumes of digital discovery

 Legal, Ethical and Technical Challenges
-The forensic, policy and ethical implications of n The Internet of Things, The “Smart City,” “Big Data” or Cloud systems New Evidence Decisions, e.g., United States v.
+The forensic, policy and ethical implications of The Internet of Things, The “Smart City,” “Big Data” or Cloud systems
+New Evidence Decisions, e.g., United States v.
 Jones, _ U.S._ (2012) and United States v.
 Kotterman, _ F.3d _ (9th Cir.
+2013)
-2013) Computational Forensics and Validation
+Computational Forensics and Validation
-Transnational Investigations/Case Integration under the Convention on Cybercrime of the Council of Europe Issues in Forensic Authentication and Validation.
+Transnational Investigations/Case Integration under the Convention on Cybercrime of the Council of Europe

-Submission:
+Issues in Forensic Authentication and Validation.

+**Submission:**

 SADFE-2013 follows standard IEEE submission standards with full papers to be submitted by the final due date.